cyberstudentsacademy/csd-ctf/rounds/2/filler chall 1/challenge.md

 Discord has a search functionality that allows us to search for messages with specific filters.
 The `after:2023-12-31 before:2024-02-01` filter allows us to search for messages sent only in January 2024.
-(The challenge and CTF was made in 2024, so we can infer that.)
+(The challenge and CTF was made in 2024, so we can infer that).
 Additionally, since we know the flag starts with `csd{`, we can add that to our query.

 Our final search query is `after:2023-12-31 before:2024-02-01 csd{`.